 kōlam

-In 2018 I began to draw publicly, in order to free my imagery from the confines of gallery spaces and make it more accessible.
+In 2018 began a successful experiment with public art, aimed to free imagery from the confines of gallery spaces and broaden its audience.
 It worked.
-My artwork began drawing the attention of people who otherwise had no interactions with fine art, especially children.
-Using an ephemeral medium in true mandala fashion, I began smearing chalk over the sidewalks of the quaint town that became my escape from the concrete jungle.
+The artwork began drawing the attention of people who otherwise had no interactions with fine art, especially children.
+Using an ephemeral medium in true mandala fashion, I began drawing with chalk over the sidewalks of the town that became my escape from the concrete jungle.
 I let my audience experience both admiration and a feeling of regret.
 They were roped into witnessing the loss of something they admired; the chalk faded away with countless footsteps and raindrops.

 It became more convenient get up early and lay down an image before the town awoke, when the air was still fresh to breathe, leaving me the entire day to devote to other tasks.
 I worked under the gaze of a handful of early-risers enjoying their first cup of coffee under the tender morning sun.